dcollison/portfolio/home.md

 # About Me
 I'm Dale, a Systems Engineer turned Software Engineer working in the Aerospace Defence industry in the UK.
+I graduated from the University of Sheffield in 2019 after completing my MEng in Aerospace Engineering (w/ Year in Industry), receiving a 1st Class Honours.

 # Personal Projects